Man City's Mendy the latest EPL player to breach virus rules - WHIZ News

 LONDON (AP) — Manchester City expressed disappointment Sunday that defender Benjamin Mendy became the latest partying Premier League player to breach English coronavirus rules by hosting friends at his house on New Year’s Eve.

-The revelation about Mendy’s rule-breaking comes as City deals with the impact of a coronavirus outbreak at the club that led to the postponement of Monday’s match at Everton and forced at least five players into self-isolation.
+Mendy’s rule-breaking took place as City was already dealing with the impact of a coronavirus outbreak at the club that led to the postponement of Monday’s match at Everton and has forced six players into self-isolation, with defender Eric Garcia’s positive test announced Sunday.

+Despite the risk of being infected at the gathering, Mendy was named as a substitute for Sunday’s game at Chelsea where City was one player short on the bench.

+“Benjamin had already COVID so he had it in the past,” City manager Pep Guardiola said.
+“He has been tested every day like all the guys … and is negative.”

 Mendy allowed a chef and two friends of his partner to attend his home, a representative for the player was cited as telling “The Sun” newspaper.
 People from different households are banned from mixing indoors in the northern English area where Mendy lives.